 Supplemental feeding in particular is not a recommended practice unless it is integrated with other deer population/habitat management practices.
 It may be beneficial if the herd is harvested adequately each year and the range is in good condition.
 However, most deer feeding programs which provide sufficient additional nutrients to be of value are expensive and take a long term commitment.
 The most popular feed used to supplement the diet of deer is corn, although it is one of the poorest types of deer feed available.
 Corn is low in protein (7-10%) and high in carbohydrates.
 It does not provide adequate protein levels needed for development of bone and muscle.
 Knowing these limitations, corn may be used 1) as an energy supplement (carbohydrates) during very cold periods of the winter, and 2) to "bait" and hold deer in an area.
-If supplemental feeding is integrated into the overall management, the preferred method is to use a 16% to 20% protein pelleted commercial feed, fed free-choice from feeders distributed at the rate of one feeder per 300-600 acres located adjacent to adequate escape cover.
+If supplemental feeding is integrated into the overall management, the preferred method is to use a 16% to 20% protein pelleted commercial feed, fed free-choice from feeders distributed at the rate of one feeder per 320 acres located adjacent to adequate escape cover.
 Feed areas would have to be fenced to exclude livestock.
 Refer to the Texas Parks and Wildlife bulletin "Supplemental Feeding" for details.

-Planting food plots may be a more effective method to supplement well managed native habitats than feeding, but like feeding, its cost effectiveness needs to be taken into account, considering factors such as climate, soil type, slope and drainage, labor, material, and equipment costs, and fencing from domestic livestock.
-Like feeding corn, food plots are typically used to bait and hold deer in an area.
-To provide optimum nutritional benefits to deer, the Texas Agricultural Extension recommends that 1) food plots comprise between 2% to 5% of the total land acreage, 2) at least one-half the food plots be planted in cool season species (planted in early fall with forage available during winter stress periods) and at least one-half of the food plots be planted in warm season species (planted in spring with forage available during the summer stress period), and 3) the plots be between 1/2 to 5 acres in size, long and narrow, and well distributed over the entire area adjacent to escape cover.
+Planting food plots may be a more effective method to supplement well managed native habitats than feeding, but like feeding, it's cost effectiveness needs to be taken into account, considering factors such as climate, soil type, slope and drainage, labor, material, and equipment costs, and fencing from domestic livestock.
+Like feeding corn, food plots can be used to hold deer in an area.
+To provide optimum nutritional benefits to deer, Texas Parks and Wildlife recommends that 1) food plots comprise from 1% to 5% of the total land acreage, 2) one-half the plots be planted in cool season species (planted in early fall with forage available during winter stress periods) and one-half be planted in warm season species (planted in spring with forage available during the summer stress period), and 3) each plot be between 5 and 20 acres in size, long and narrow, and well distributed over the entire area adjacent to escape cover.
 Food plots should be planted on the deepest soils available.

-Cool season plantings (planted in October) are generally more successful than warm season plantings because rainfall is somewhat more dependable during the fall and winter and there is less competition from weeds.
+Cool season plantings are generally more successful than warm season plantings because rainfall is somewhat more dependable during the fall and winter and there is less competition from weeds.
 To provide a safe-guard against complete failure, it is recommended that a mixture of species be planted rather than planting a single species.
 A recommended cool season mixture is a combination of at least two of the following cereal grains: wheat, oats, and rye.
 All are annuals and will have to be replanted annually.
-Adding a cool season legume to the seed mixture, or planting separately, will increase the protein content.
-However, there are very few legumes that can be incorporated into supplemental plantings that are well adapted to this region.
-Natural Resources Conservation Service (NRCS) recommended cool season legumes: vetch, Austrian winter peas, clover (Madrid, rose, Big Bee, burcane).
+Adding a cool season legume to the seed mixture will increase the protein content.
+Check with your County Extension Agent or your local Natural Resources Conservation Service (NRCS) office for recommended cool season legumes such as; vetch, Austrian winter peas and clover (Madrid, rose, Big Bee, burcane, etc.).